 Following are incomplete version of the lecture notes .
 You should complete the notes during class--do not rely on the posted slides as your only source of information for the course.
 Additional discussion and explanation is given in class which does not appear on the slides.

-Unit 1 (Pt 2) - Software Development and Abstract Data Types
+Unit 1 - Specifications, Order of Complexity, Software Development and Abstract Data Types

 Unit 3 - Stacks